Different Ways to Dye Bleached Hair

 The best way to obtain streaks is to simply bleach a small section of hair (sometimes no larger than half an inch in length, depending on your preference), add dye to the bleached section and cover it with aluminium foil for one hour minimum (check your dye's instruction manual as these times may vary).

 If you want to simply add streaks to your hair but you are unsure of whether or not you want to bleach your hair, you can purchase multicoloured clip-in extensions if you wish.

-Depending on how you wish your hair to look, multicoloured hair ( sometimes known as rainbow or unicorn hair ) is one of the most difficult dye jobs that one can take on.
+Depending on how you wish your hair to look, multicoloured hair (sometimes known as rainbow or unicorn hair) is one of the most difficult dye jobs that one can take on.
 Sometimes multicoloured dye jobs can consist of every colour of the rainbow placed onto one's scalp.
 Other times, it involves half of your head's hair colour being different from the other side, which is not to difficult to obtain.
-There are also times where the hair is divided into three sections but consist of different shades of one colour.
+There are also times where the hair is divided into three sections but consists of different shades of one colour.

-Depending on how many colours are in your hair, this dye job can be an absolute pain to perform and to maintain although it can be one of the most beautiful jobs you have ever seen ( if it is completely correctly ).
+Depending on how many colours are in your hair, this dye job can be an absolute pain to perform and to maintain, although it can be one of the most beautiful jobs you have ever seen (if it is done completely correctly).
 Roots may need to be re-bleached and dyed according to the pattern the individual has set out as often as every six weeks ( depending on how quickly one's hair grows ).

 One Colour Only

 Using one colour to dye hair is one of the simplest and quickest ways to obtain colour since it does not require sectioning certain pieces of hair or using more than one colour.

 With certain colours, a bleach job may not be required.
 This is especially true with red or blue based dye.
 However, if the user wants an extremely vibrant look or a pastel look as seen in the pictures to the right, then a bleach job will be required.